farhanishmam/IUT-Academics/README.md

 # IUT-Academics

-Contains academemic resources from all 8 semesters
+Contains academic resources from the last 7 semesters

 Year: 2019-2023